ValerieNguy/CSE151A_Final_Project/README.md

 ## Statement of Collaboration

-**Heesoon Kang (Title):** Performed data exploration / preprocessing, helped with write up for all milestones, and contributed to models / data exploration writeup of final report
+**Heesoon Kang (Head Writer):** Performed data exploration, helped with write up for all milestones, and contributed to models / data exploration writeup of final report

-**Valerie Nguyen (Title):** writeup for data exploration/preprocessing, implemented Model 2, contributions to results section of final report.
+**Valerie Nguyen (Head Programmer):** Produced writeup for data exploration/preprocessing, implemented Models 2 and 3, contributed to results section of final report.

-**Nicholas Jumaoas (Title):** performed data preprocessing, implemented Model 1, organized & edited final report along with contributions to methods, discussion, and conclusion sections.
+**Nicholas Jumaoas (Head Coordinator):** Performed data preprocessing, implemented Model 1, organized & edited final report along with contributions to methods, results, discussion, and conclusion sections.